rust-lang/rfcs/0000-virtual-2.md

 dereferencing a bunch of times and then trying to apply a subset of coercions (auto-slicing, etc.), and then auto-borrowing.
 With this RFC, we would add checking of outer items to the set of coercions checked.
-We would only consider these candidates for structs if the type of `self` is a reference type.
+We would only consider these candidates for unsized variants if the type of `self` is a reference type.

 # JDM's example